tiangroup-uofa/research-container-images/README.md

 - `-e`: Selectively preserve environment variables inside the container
 - `-B`: Bind-mount directories to the container (in addition to `-C` or `-c` flags)
 - `-W`: Specify the new workdir (i.e. switch back to `/home/jovyan`)

+## Building images

+The images are automatically built by the CI/CD system backed by github actions.
+All build workflows can be found under [.github/workflows](.github/workflows)